-Apart from the above, major events including discussions, talk shows, etc were held at Jawahar Kala Kendra (JKK), Jaipur’s landmark venue for arts and creatives.
-There were similar large size canvas prints featuring another famous travel photographer at JKK, as well.
-Here are few pictures from Jawahar Kala Kendra.
+Apart from the above, major events including discussions, talk shows, etc were held at Jawahar Kala Kendra also called JKK, Jaipur’s landmark venue for arts and creatives.
+There were similar large-size canvas prints featuring another famous travel photographer at JKK, as well.
+Here are a few pictures from Jawahar Kala Kendra.
+Read the complete guide on Jawahar Kala Kendra in this blog- The artist’s station

 The venue saw many interactive sessions from famous travel photographers.
-Here are pictures from the venue – auditorium of Jawahar Kala Kendra, Jaipur.
+Here is a picture of the venue, Jawahar Kala Kendra Auditorium, Jaipur.

 Related Read: